 - Addressing root causes of weakness

 - Evaluating penetration testing effectiveness

-- Identifying lessons learned; applying good practice enterprise-wide
+- Identifying lessons learned and applying good practice enterprise-wide

 - Creating and monitoring action plans

-- · Agreeing approaches for future testing.
+- Agreeing approaches for future testing

-C4 - Evaluate penetration testing effectiveness
+4. Evaluate penetration testing effectiveness

-Your penetration testing programme should specify that the effectiveness of your penetration tests should be evaluated.
+The effectiveness of your penetration tests should be evaluated.
 This evaluation should include:

-- Determining if objectives were met - Assessing if sufficient weaknesses were identified (and in a sensible timeframe) - Reviewing exploitations undertaken (eg. on a sample basis) - Comparing test results to external benchmarks.
+- · Determining if objectives were met - Assessing if sufficient weaknesses were identified, and in a sensible timeframe - · Reviewing exploitations undertaken, on a sample basis - Comparing test results to external benchmarks

-The effectiveness of your overall penetration testing programme should be evaluated, which should include:
+The effectiveness of your penetration testing programme should be evaluated, including:

-- Benchmarking the testing programme against other similar organisations (eg. of a comparable size, sector and region) - Determining if value for money is being obtained from your service providers.
+- Benchmarking the testing programme against other similar organisations (of a comparable size, sector and region) - Determining if value for money is being obtained from your service providers

-C5 - Build on lessons learned
+5. Build on lessons learned

-Your penetration testing programme should specify that follow-up activities include identifying, recording, analysing and acting upon lessons learned, ensuring good practices are applied to other environments.
+Follow-up activities can include identifying, recording, analysing and acting upon lessons learned, ensuring good practices are applied to other environments.